Yelp. Love it or hate it, it's here to stay.

 In episode 1 of Ask Us Anything, marketing experts, Anne and Alex tell you why your Yelp Reviews are getting filtered.

 Yelp uses an automated filter to hide certain reviews in order to display only the most helpful and honest reviews.
 The purpose of the filter is to remove fake or illegitimate reviews.
 The filter is intended to protect businesses.

 But there’s a problem with this.
 Because the filter is automated, sometimes even authentic reviews get filtered.
 This is an issue for business owners, who need the feedback (both positive and negative) from their actual customers.

 Positive Yelp reviews can impact small businesses in a huge way.
 Seventy-nine percent of consumers trust online reviews as much as personal recommendations.
-Businesses can even see a five to nine percent increase in revenue if their Yelp rating increases by one star (and all those five-star reviews that are being filtered out also don’t count toward your star rating).
+Businesses can even see a 5-9 percent increase in revenue if their Yelp rating increases by one star (and all those five-star reviews that are being filtered out also don’t count toward your star rating).